 Have to Reject an Internal Candidate?
 Be Sure to Take These 8 Steps

-Welcome to Recruiter Q&A, where we pose employment-related questions to the experts and share their answers!
+Welcome to Recruiter Q&A, a dynamic platform where we present pressing employment-related questions to the experts and share their enlightening answers!
+In this ever-evolving employment landscape, we understand the need for up-to-date advice and insights from industry professionals.

-Today’s Question: While many businesses may prefer hiring from within, internal candidates may not always be the best fit for the job.
-What’s one thing a business should do if they have to reject an internal candidate for a position, and why?
+Today’s burning question focuses on a common yet delicate situation: While many businesses may prefer hiring from within to nurture growth and encourage loyalty, internal candidates may not always be the best fit for the job.
+So, what should a business do when faced with the tough task of rejecting an internal candidate for a position, and why is this approach critical?

 1. Lead With Transparency